-A dental indemnity plan, sometimes referred to as "traditional" insurance, is a fee-for-service plan that reimburses an enrollee for a portion of covered dental expenses.
+A dental indemnity plan is a fee-for-service plan that reimburses an enrollee for a portion of covered dental expenses.
 The reimbursement amount is not dependent on what the dentist actually charges but, rather, the insurance company's own determination of "usual, customary and reasonable" fees.
 Inasmuch as this is a company-specific definition, the reimbursement amounts may or may not reflect the cost of dental services within the region in which the patient lives.
 Depending on the indemnity plan, the patient or the patient's dentist may be required to submit a form to claim reimbursement.

 In contrast to PPO and HMO dental plans, an indemnity plan typically operates without network restrictions for its members, thus allowing them to choose the dentist of their preference.
 This is one of the most compelling value propositions of indemnity dental plans.
 However, indemnity plans do have other features in common with PPO and HMO plans inasmuch as they have:

 - A benefit design documenting what dental services are covered and what services are uncovered

 Once a more common form of dental coverage, indemnity coverage now accounts for only six percent of dental plans according to the ASDA (American Student Dental Association).
 Twenty years ago, indemnity plans accounted for 38 percent of dental benefits according to the American Dental Association.
 PPO dental insurance is now the most common form of dental coverage in the United States with over 3-in-4 dental plans being a Preferred Provider Organization.

 Dental plans do not have a standardized set of benefits but indemnity plans generally are similar to other dental plans with respect to the services they cover.
 It is common to see some level of coverage for the following services:

 - Annual exam